DareData/lp-foundations/assignments/assignment_3/README.md

 Assignment 3 is about testing.

-We currently have a single integration test and this test was very dangerous: before you refactored the clean_data() function, it would overwrite any files created by the application - including ones resulting from its normal usage.
+We currently have a single integration test.
+But it was a very dangerous test: before you refactored the clean_data() function, it would overwrite any files created by the application - including ones resulting from its normal usage.
 Ideally, we would either not have our tests change actual data and not depend on connectivity in order to work, or have a database made specifically for testing.
-Therefore, let us solve this issue in this exercise.
+Let us solve this issue in this exercise.

 > Don't forget to create a branch for this assignment.

-## 0- VSCode Test Discovery
+## 1- VSCode Test Discovery

 In order to make your life easier during this assignment, we want to give you a little tip.
 If you're on VSCode, you can use the [Python Test Explorer](https://marketplace.visualstudio.com/items?itemName=LittleFoxTeam.vscode-python-test-adapter) extension to run your tests.
 It will automatically discover your tests and you can run them from the Test Explorer tab.
 At this point, if you have refactored your functions as requested in [assignment_2](../assignment_2/README.md) your tests should be failing.

-## 1- Fixtures
+## 2- Fixtures

 0. If you recall the structure from [assignment_0](../assignment_0/README.md), we currently have two fixtures, one for the expected output of the portuguese life expectancy dataframe and another one for the expected european life expectancy dataframe (what is, without the PT filter).
 1. We want to create a fixture that represents our input data.
 The idea of using fixtures instead of collecting data from a database will ensure our code is not dependent on connectivity.
 This will make our lives easier when we want to run our tests in a CI/CD pipeline.
 Here's how to create them: